iamreechi/calculate_image_brightness/README.md

 ### Here is a little code snippet
 >to help you understand whats going on behind the scenes

+*to run the script you must be in the directory that has your images and type this in your CLI python over_bright.py --images*
 ```
 #------------------------Reading image--------------------------------------
 for imagePath in paths.list_images('images'):